 SQL LEFT JOIN

-The SQL LEFT JOIN joins two tables based on a common column, and selects records that have matching values in these columns and remaining rows from the left table.
+The SQL LEFT JOIN combines two tables based on a common column.
+It then selects records having matching values in these columns and the remaining rows from the left table.

 Example